How To Easily Start a Blog: 3 Traffic-Driving Tips For Beginners

 Don’t get me wrong, I love it when friends and family read my posts.

 But if I am going to work hard on writing something…I want to be read and accessible by many people.

 Call me selfish.
 But when I do something, I want it to have value…not just for me, but for others.
 So, I started learning and researching how to do this blogging thing correctly.

 There were so many “bloggers about blogging” telling me how to do it…sometimes contradicting each other.
 My inbox became full of free webinars, email classes, why I should be focusing on one platform…but that one platform HAD to be Twitter, Facebook, StumbleUpon, Instagram, Pinterest, G+, Tumbler….etc.
 What the what?

 I just wanted a good looking website, to share my love of Florida and Disney.
 I thought “if I end up making a few bucks.
 GREAT!‘

-After a lot of trial and error, the growth has really come down to three key tips and tools I used and would recommend to anyone looking to have a successful blog.
+After a lot of trial and error, the growth has really come down to three key tips and tools I used and would recommend to anyone looking to start a successful blog.

 But, here’s the dealio— I am not a blogger about blogging.
-I am a blogger about Florida, Food and Family Fun.
+I am a blogger about Disney, Travel and Family Fun.

 So, without further adieu, here are my 3 simple tips to start a blog that gets readers!